Insights from Generative Modeling for Neural Video Compression: Experiments

 Figure \ref{fig:ab} shows the RD curve of each ablation model.
 We see that performing temporal conditioning through the prior does indeed improve performance, both for \textbf{STAT} and \textbf{SSF}.
 We see that temporally conditioning on the previous reconstruction (\textbf{SSF-TP+}) outperforms temporally conditioning on the previous latent (\textbf{SSF-TP}) in almost all bitrate regimes across both datasets.
 Finally, \textbf{SSF-TP+} even performs comparably with \textbf{STAT-SSF-SP}, and the hybrid model \textbf{STAT-SSF-SP-TP+} offers slight improvement further.

-However, we also observe that, as compared with \textbf{SSF-TP+} or \textbf{SSF} model, \textbf{SSF-TP} shows fluctuating rate-distortion performance during evaluation if we train the same model with different random initializations.
-We hypothesize that this may be attributable either to numerical instability or video length inconsistency between training and evaluation data.
-As far as we know, most proposed sequential generative or compression models with temporal prior dependency are trained with more than three consecutive frames \cite{marino2020improving, li2018disentangled, denton2018stochastic, liu2019learned, yang2020Learning, yang2020learning2}, as three frames can only cover one step of observation $p(\bv_3|\bv_2)$ during training in our case (the first frame $x_1$ is compressed with a standalone image compression model, which does not have latent $\bv_1$).
+However, we also observe that compared with the \textbf{SSF-TP+} or \textbf{SSF} model, \textbf{SSF-TP} shows fluctuating rate-distortion performance during evaluation if we train the same model with different random initializations.
+We hypothesize that this may be caused by either numerical instability or video length inconsistency between training and evaluation data.
+To the best of our knowledge, most proposed sequential generative or compression models with a temporal prior are trained with more than three consecutive frames \cite{marino2020improving, li2018disentangled, denton2018stochastic, liu2019learned, yang2020Learning, yang2020learning2}.
+In contrast, our model only uses three consecutive frames during training for better efficiency.